MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-material-budget-line.md

 To create a project budget line for the **Material** transaction class, follow these steps.

-1. Sign in to Project Operations.
+1. Sign in to Microsoft Dynamics 365 Project Operations.
 1. In the left navigation, change the area to **Projects**.
 1. Select the project to create the **Material** budget line for.
 Because a project budget was previously created, the **Budget** tab should be visible.
 1. Select **New Project Budget Line** to create a budget line.
-A quick create form appears.
+A quick create dialog box appears.
 By default, the **Transaction class** field is set to **Time**.
-1. Update all the fields in the form according to the table that follows.
+1. Update all the fields in the dialog box according to the table that follows.
-1. When you've finished, select **Save & Create New** to create another budget line, or select **Save & Close** to save the details and close the quick create form.
+1. When you've finished, select **Save & Create New** to create another budget line, or select **Save & Close** to save the details and close the quick create dialog box.
 1. You can edit budget line fields in the grid on the **Budget** tab.
 Changes are saved when you select the **Tab** key to move to the next line in the grid.
 Edits can be made only until the budget is submitted for approval.

-The following table explains how to set the fields in the quick create form to create a **Material** budget line.
+The following table explains how to set the fields in the quick create dialog box to create a **Material** budget line.

 | Field | Requirement | Description |
 |---|---|---|